toaq/kuna/README.md

-# Kuna
+# Kúna

 Kuna is a software suite for parsing Toaq Delta.
-It can translate Toaq into box diagrams, syntax trees, logic formulas, and more.
+It can translate Toaq into box diagrams, syntax trees, semantic expressions, and more.
 The word _kuna_ /ˈkʰuːna/ is Toaq for "sentence."

 ## Using Kuna